xDaiPunks/PunkTokenContract/README.md

 The token is will be used as governance token and utility token for the upcoming NFT marketplace called NiftyFair

 The total supply of the token is 200.000.000
+ - 50.000.000 will be transferred to the IBCO contract
+ - 100.000.000 will be transferred to the vesting contract

 ## Truffle
 The token has been created using Truffle and OpenZeppelin